 - Lunges.
 This is a dynamic stretch that involves taking a step and bending the front knee until the back knee is close to the ground.

-- Calf stretches, which can happen sitting on the ground.
+- Calf stretches, which can be done sitting on the ground.
 This static stretch involves reaching a hand out toward one’s foot.
 This can improve flexibility and stretch the calve muscles.

-These constitute just a few examples of stretches that most elderly people should have the ability to perform, and ones that assistance should get offered for in your loved one’s nursing home.
+These are just a few examples of stretches that most elderly people should have the ability to perform, and ones that assistance should be offered for in your loved one’s nursing home.
 For more information, you should talk to a doctor.